Sequenom Fires Top Brass After Investigation

 But even though Ivins repeatedly waived confidentiality and gave Army background

-investigators permission to obtain his medical records, such a step was never taken, panel
+investigators permission to obtain his medical records, such a step was never taken,

-pattern of disturbed thinking in response to stress," the report said.
+longstanding pattern of disturbed thinking in response to stress," the report said.

 In one example, in 1987, Ivins placed question marks next to a check list of items on a

-medical history report that included "memory change, trouble with decisions, hallucinations,
+medical history report that included "memory change, trouble with decisions,

-improbable beliefs, and anxiety."
+hallucinations, improbable beliefs, and anxiety."

 A spokesman at the Army lab in Maryland declined to comment, citing privacy laws.

-As for his motives, the report says he acted out of a desire for revenge against his critics, "a
+As for his motives, the report says he acted out of a desire for revenge against his

-revive the government's efforts to develop an anthrax vaccine — a program on which he
+attacks would revive the government's efforts to develop an anthrax vaccine — a

-was a key researcher.
+program on which he was a key researcher.

 The scientists and doctors who studied the records emphasized what they said was an

-obsession Ivins had with the Kappa Kappa Gamma sorority, which began when a member of
+obsession Ivins had with the Kappa Kappa Gamma sorority, which began when a

-first anthrax letters were mailed, but before they were discovered, he wrote an e-mail to
+Shortly after the first anthrax letters were mailed, but before they were discovered, he

-another KKG sister he had known as a student.
-In the e-mail, he referred to bio-warfare and
+wrote an e-mail to another KKG sister he had known as a student.
+In the e-mail, he

-"The e-mail would soon cast him in her eyes, he appears to have hoped, as a prophet and
+"The e-mail would soon cast him in her eyes, he appears to have hoped, as a prophet

-as a defender of the nation," the report said.
+and as a defender of the nation," the report said.

 Briefing reporters on their findings, panel members also said they found no reason to